 You may have heard of Adderall being prescribed to patients with attention deficit hyperactivity disorder (ADHD).
-However, Adderall abuse is on the rise, and it’s not just in college students.
-In a world where people are increasingly stressed out by deadlines and the pressure to be productive, Adderall misuse is becoming a concern.
-This is because of its ability to enhance focus and to keep a person alert.
+However, Adderall abuse is on the rise, and it’s not just among college students.
+In a world where deadlines and the pressure to be productive are causing increased stress and anxiety levels, Adderall misuse is becoming a concern.

 Adderall is also used recreationally as a party drug.
 It increases feelings of euphoria, excitability, and energy.
 A University of Kentucky study found that 30% of students admitted to misusing ADHD medications, like Adderall, at some point in their lives.
 According to the study, students can intentionally or inadvertently fool clinicians into believing that they have ADHD so that they can get a prescription.

-Students feel stressed out because the workload that they face at the university is a lot higher than what they experienced in high school.
-They hope that getting access to a stimulant medication will boost their academic performances.
-The Adderall abuse seen on college campuses likely represents a microcosm of its larger use.
+Students feel stressed out because their workload at the university is a lot higher than what they experienced in high school.
+They hope that getting access to stimulant medication will boost their academic performance.
+The Adderall abuse seen on college campuses likely represents a microcosm of its more significant use.

 What Is Adderall?

 Adderall combines dextroamphetamine with amphetamine.
 It is available in an immediate-release (IR) formula or an extended-release (ER) formula.
 The FDA has issued warnings about possible side effects of the drug.
-Overdosing can be potentially fatal when the medication is not used as prescribed.
+Overdosing can be potentially fatal when individuals don’t take the medication as prescribed.

-When people take Adderall for recreational purposes, they often take it at higher dosages than prescribed, or they may change the drug in a way that was not intended to bolster its effects.
+When people take Adderall for recreational purposes, they often take it at higher dosages than prescribed, or they may alter the drug to bolster its effects.

 Adderall is classified as a Schedule II drug because it has a high potential for abuse, addiction, and diversion.
-Although Adderall has a medical use, abusing it in any form is dangerous.
-Thousands of people seek emergency treatment each year as a result of negative reactions to drugs like Adderall.
+Although Adderall has medical use, abusing it in any form is dangerous.
+Thousands of people seek emergency treatment each year as a result of adverse reactions to drugs like Adderall.

 Can Adderall Be Snorted?

 When Adderall reaches the brain, it affects the neurotransmitters called dopamine and norepinephrine.
-Dopamine is a neurotransmitter that makes people feel good and that is released when people engage in happy activities that are needed to sustain life, like eating a good meal.
+Dopamine is a neurotransmitter that makes people feel good that gets released when people engage in joyful activities needed to sustain life, like eating a good meal.

 Adderall can cause the brain to release excess amounts of dopamine.
-The pleasure sensations keep the user coming back to the drug, even though it is damaging to life.
+The pleasure sensations keep the user returning to the drug, even though it is damaging to life.
 Excess dopamine release is a reoccurring theme with addictive substances.

-Physical dependence on Adderall emerges when the body adapts to the presence of the drug and requires the drug to perform normally.
-Adderall dependence can happen when someone is using the medication as prescribed or if he or she is abusing it.
-When a dependent person slows down or stops the use of the stimulant, he or she will experience withdrawal symptoms.
+Physical dependence on Adderall generally emerges when the body adapts to the presence of the drug and requires the drug to perform normally.
+Additionally, Adderall dependence can happen when someone is using the medication as prescribed or if they are abusing it.
+When a dependent person slows down or stops using the stimulant, they will experience withdrawal symptoms.
 Withdrawal symptoms make quitting difficult.

 Snorting Adderall is dangerous for several reasons.
-It has a negative impact on the brain and can lead to potentially fatal side effects.
+It harms the brain and can lead to potentially fatal side effects.

-Snorting Adderall sends concentrated doses of the drug directly through the blood-brain barrier via the mucous membrane and straight to the bloodstream.
+Snorting Adderall sends concentrated drug doses directly through the blood-brain barrier through the mucous membrane and to the bloodstream.
 This means that the drug completely bypasses the gastrointestinal tract.

 - Chest pain